RamazanFerhatSonmez/Basic-Python-RESTful-Server/README.md

 ## How to adopt for other python clients

-It is easy to adopt for other python clients - just replace the Luminoso puthon client details with the python client that you need to use.
+It is easy to adopt for other python clients - just replace the Luminoso python client details with the python client that you need to use.